 We welcome applications from international students and want to make your application process as smooth as possible.
 It is to your advantage to plan ahead and submit your application and required admission materials early, especially if your academic credentials are international.

 - April 1: fall term (August)

 - Visiting students

-- If you are interested in applying as an exchange; guest (i.e. you are currently enrolled at another college or university and plan to enroll at Pitt for just one or two terms); or post-baccalaureate student (you have completed a first university degree and need to complete some courses), please visit the following link: https://abroad.secure.pitt.edu/intlnondegreeapp
+- If you are interested in applying as an exchange or guest student (i.e. you are currently enrolled at another college or university and plan to enroll at Pitt for just one or two terms), please contact the Study Abroad Office at email@example.com.

-We strongly recommend that you review this document so you understand the costs associated with enrolling at the University of Pittsburgh, as financial aid and scholarships are not available to international students.
+We strongly recommend that you review this document so you understand the costs associated with enrolling at the University of Pittsburgh, as financial aid is not available to international students.